-In 2020/21 the Trust has worked hard to develop its collaborative links with organisations to ensure that our Academies experience the financial benefits of achieving economies of scale through shared access to services, with the following key achievements:-
+In 2021/22 the Trust has worked hard to develop its collaborative links with organisations to ensure that our Academies experience the financial benefits of achieving economies of scale through shared access to services, with the following key achievements:-

-- The Trust has successfully maintained and developed shared support services for all Trust Academies for financial and treasury management services, payroll, IT technical support services, HR support services, Legal, Insurance and Health and Safety support services, school improvement and data support services. - The Trust has developed through its lead Academy, Sir Christopher Hatton Academy, the Hatton Teaching School Alliance.
-Through this alliance, the Trust has developed as a local lead school for Schools Direct and Teach First working with Trust primary academies and other local secondary schools resulting in recruitment of NQTs / Trainee teachers into Trust Academies and in schools locally.
-It has also gained status as a Challenge Partners hub. - Trust-wide marketing and advertising of recruitment opportunities has enhanced our teaching appointments in a challenging recruitment environment ensuring that all key teaching posts in Trust academies were full at 1 September 2021.
+- The Trust has successfully maintained and developed shared support services for all Trust Academies for financial and treasury management services, payroll, IT technical support services, HR support services, Legal, Insurance and Health and Safety support services, school improvement and data support services. - The Trust has developed through its lead Academy, Sir Christopher Hatton Academy, the Hatton Centre for Education.
+Through the Centre, the Trust has developed as a local lead school for Schools Direct and Teach First working with Trust primary academies and other local secondary schools resulting in recruitment of ECTs/Trainee teachers into Trust Academies and in schools locally.
+It has also retained status as a Challenge Partners hub with a growing number of school memberships. - Trust-wide marketing and advertising of recruitment opportunities has enhanced our teaching appointments in a challenging recruitment environment ensuring that all key teaching posts in Trust academies were full at 1 September 2022. - Sir Christopher Hatton Academy continues to collaborate proactively with local secondary schools and the Local Authority in the behaviour and attendance partnership meetings with a positive impact on attendance rates and minimising exclusions. - Oakway Academy and Victoria Primary Academy have commissioned support from the 5 Wells Development Centre to support the development of their ECTs and established teaching workforce. - Following investment by the Trust in its senior staff to train as facilitators, the Trust has facilitated training for staff in many local schools through its partnership with University College London Institute of Education and delivered by the Middle Leader Development Programme and NPQ programme.